 The LED is also, a bright 643 lumens and can shine the beam for a distance of 407 meters.
 There are three options to choose from, law enforcement, outdoor, and tactical.
 This allows for versatility that helps you adapt to your environment.
 These function sets cover the three main sequences based on the scenario.

-It's built with an anondized aluminium body and weather resistant seals.
-If the quality craftsmanship and long life is not enougn.
-The advance beam focus system allows you to accomdate from spot to flood lighting in seconds with a slight turn.
+It's built with an anodized aluminum body and weather resistant seals.
+If the quality craftsmanship and long life is not enough.
+The advance beam focus system allows you to accommodate from spot to flood lighting in seconds with a slight turn.

 2. Anker Rechargeable Bolder LC40